 Your Arrest and Initial Court Appearance

 All criminal cases need to begin somewhere and that starting point is the arrest of a suspect.
 The arrest can take place at the scene of the crime or at a later date with an arrest warrant.
-An arrest warrant must be issued by a magistrate judge in order for the police to arrest a suspect if time has passed since the date of the crime.
+A magistrate judge must issue an arrest warrant for the police to arrest a suspect if time has passed since the date of the crime.

 When you are arrested, or taken into custody, the arresting officer is required to inform you of your rights, which are known as Miranda Rights.
 They begin with one of the most recognizable sentences in history, “You have the right to remain silent.”
 Your Miranda rights include the following: